SalmonMode/salmonmode.github.io/_posts/2020-08-26-what-would-qa-do-all-day.md

 > Agile processes promote sustainable development.
 The sponsors, developers, and users should be able to maintain a constant pace indefinitely.

 There's many reasons, but the big hitters (IMO) revolve around **sustainability**, and there's many perspectives to view the issue, so here's a collection of them.
 Hopefully one or two will hit home.
 I may also add more to this later.

+## Understanding the ask

+I recently heard [a mantra that a team was using](https://youtu.be/1XSxrqveWDg?t=1856), and it stuck with me.

+> If you don't know how you'll test something, then you have no right to start development.

+I've heard programmers many times say something like "that's a skillset we don't have", or "that requires a different mindset".

+Yes it is, and no it doesn't.

+The automated checks that are being asked of them to write are the ones that testers are doing manually.
+But the reality is that coming up with all these checks should be the easiest part of development.
+If a programmer couldn't do this, I wouldn't want them working on the code, because it means they don't actually understand what the ticket is asking for, and that's a massive problem.

+The programmer should be asking questions if they don't fully understand the ticket.
+Ideally, the tickets would be fleshed out enough before they see it so that they wouldn't have to ask questions (the person asking for changes should be making it absolutely clear what they're asking for).

 ### Accumulation of manual checks